LewisMK/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Karibu Sana

 I'm glad you are here.
 I plan to talk about coding and cybersecurity.

-Feel Free to Comment and Share the Articles.
+Feel Free to Comment and Share the articles.